-Our staff are all required to undertake mandatory ethics training, which includes a bespoke module entitled "Human Rights at ENGIE" for those roles most likely to be potentially exposed to Modern Slavery breaches.
+Our staff are all required to undertake mandatory ethics training, which includes a bespoke module entitled "Human Rights at ENGIE".

-All employees are bound, by virtue of their terms of employment, and by our policies, charters and codes of conduct including our Ethics charter.
+All employees are bound, by virtue of their terms of employment, and by our policies, charters and codes of conduct including our Ethics Code of Conduct.